 Most people discussing agent optimization are talking about basic visibility or commerce mechanics.
 I’d like to go deeper: data structures, trust, identity, interoperability, and security.
 I’m not sorry about trying to coin the term BEO.
-Except, as it turns out after a search, I’m maybe a month or so from not being first with this, though I’d like to extend it.
+Except, as it turns out after a search, I’m maybe a month or so from not being first with this, (so close!).
+Though I’d like to extend the concept anyway, based on my own experience building and what I’ve been seeing.

 We shouldn’t use AEO, for “agent”, because that’s taken.
-We needed something new because as we all know if there’s no acronym, it really can’t be a technology.
+We need something new because as we all know if there’s no acronym, it really can’t be a technology.
 And wouldn’t it be nice to have unambiguous names?
-I mean, “DaaS” can apparently be “Data as a Service” or “Desktop as a Service”.
+I mean, “DaaS” can apparently be “Data as a Service” or “Desktop as a Service” and we have plenty of other ambiguous mess.
 We should try to do better with our naming.
 Why Bot Engines now?
 We’ve trudged through the cave-dwelling ancient history of Search Engine Optimization (SEO), evolved into Answer Engine Optimization (AEO), and now we’re managing Generative Engine Optimization (GEO).
 So, naturally, we need something fresh.
-I’d like to try out BEO as an idea.
+I’d like to try out BEO for the win as an idea.
 It’s the art and science of tuning bots, agents, and autonomous systems to thrive in interconnected digital ecosystems; optimizing them not just for performance, but for discoverability, interoperability, and trustworthiness in a world where machines negotiate, transact, and collaborate on our behalf.

-It’s SEO for the agentic era.
+It’s SEO, (though much more), for the agentic era.
 Just as websites compete for search visibility, bots will need to stand out in marketplaces, integrate with protocols, and build reputations.

 What Do We Have So Far?

-Bots Themselves: AI agents are proliferating.
+Bots Themselves: You likely know this part… AI agents are proliferating.
 They’re software entities acting autonomously, from simple customer-service chatbots to managing supply chains.
 Tools like LangChain, AutoGPT, and frameworks from OpenAI and Anthropic make building them easier.
 They can be proactive, learning and adapting, with tool collections for tasks beyond their core skills.
-Kind of like a general contractor calling specialists when needed (assuming they recognize the need and tools exist).
+Kind of like a general contractor calling specialists when needed (assuming they recognize the need and the tools exist).
+It seemed like the difference between bot and agent used to be bots were more about automation and task completion, whereas agents were more generally goal-oriented and can plan, decide steps and more.
+That seems to be how people have broken this down in the past.
+However, if there was ever really a line at all, that seems to have blurred.

 Interaction Protocols: Standards are emerging for how bots communicate: protocols like the Open Agent Protocol or decentralized blockchain-based ones for secure handshakes.
 Early APIs enable agent-to-agent dialogue like querying data, proposing transactions, or collaborating on tasks.
 It’s like an enterprise service bus, but with built-in negotiation and verification layers, though still in early development.